rocky/gjchaitin/gjchaitin.md

 A little background.

-I started working at IBM Research right after getting a masters' degree.
+tI started working at IBM Research right after getting a masters' degree.
 Although I had worked as a programmer and written code in school and on part-time jobs, this was my first full-time job at any large company.
 The project I worked on was an optimizing compiler.
 The code was hundreds of thousands of lines long, written by maybe a dozen people over several years.
 This kind of scale is still true for many compilers and interpreters.
 The "optimizing" part of "optimizing compiler" means that clever techniques are applied to make the code run fast.

 Needless to say in any such endeavor of this size there is bound to be a lot of chaos.
 Here is an example that I encountered in watching a bug get fixed.